mWaleedh/ESP32-FreeRTOS-Project/README.md

 This project uses a selection of common and versatile components:

 -   **ESP32-DOIT-DEVKIT-V1:** A powerful dual-core microcontroller with built-in Wi-Fi and Bluetooth.
 Its dual-core nature was essential for separating real-time tasks from communication tasks.
--   **BMP280 Barometric Pressure & Temperature Sensor:** An I2C sensor used for gathering environmental data.
+-   **BMP280 Sensor:** An I2C sensor used for gathering environmental data.
 This sensor provides pressure and temperature.
-Note that the popular **BME280** sensor, which adds a humidity reading, is a drop-in replacement and would work with this code after minor modifications to the `SensorData_t` struct and the `readSensor` task.
+Note that the popular **BME280** sensor is a little different from the **BMP280**, adding a humidity reading, but it would work with this code after minor modifications.
+Refer to the comments in the source file for exact steps.
--   **SSD1306 0.96" OLED Display:** A small I2C monochrome display used to provide a real-time, local data readout.
+-   **SSD1306 0.96" OLED Display:** A small I2C OLED display used to provide a real-time, local data readout.
 -   **MicroSD Card Module & Card (FAT32):** An SPI-based storage solution used for long-term, offline data logging.
-The FAT32 file system is used for broad compatibility.

 ---